 Why Saunas and Baths in the Jacuzzi and Hot Tubs Are Not Recommended During Pregnancy

 It is highly recommended that you not have a bath in a jacuzzi or have a hot tubs bath while pregnant because:

-- The jets in the jacuzzi along with the high temperatures of the water can combine to harm your child by altering the blood circulation.
+- The jets in the jacuzzi along with the high temperatures of the water can harm your child by altering blood circulation.

-- The steam or sauna is similar.
-In fact, the risks of a sauna bath in pregnancy is extremely high because the heat is far above body temperature, and a sauna requires your body to be exposed to that heat for extended periods of time.
+- A steam bath or sauna is similar.
+In fact, the risks of a sauna bath in pregnancy are quite dangerous because the heat is far above body temperature, and a sauna requires your body to be exposed to that heat for extended periods of time.

 - These baths can increase your heart rate quite rapidly and lead to dangerous situations for your baby.